Doug Pazienza BSc, Dip. Humanistic Counselling, Reg. MBACP

 Fees for sessions taking place at my home

-£30 for an initial consultation.
+£30 for an assessment.
 Future sessions cost £50.
+Under special circumstances, a concessionary fee may be available.

 Fees for sessions taking place at Swissphysio